 Your lawn will heal, with time and care.
 Loosen up the packed earth in the packs with a hoe or rake and reseed the damaged areas.
 Fertilize as recommended and keep moist until new growth establishes itself.

-Poulin’s Pest Control has eight retail stores across Western Canada and offers decades of pest control experience.
+Poulin’s Pest Control has seven retail stores across Western Canada and offers decades of pest control experience.
 We provide full service pest control solutions that use the latest products and processes, to keep your home and property vole free.